Flying in 2021 — It can only get better | DW | 29.12.2020

 Back to the billions

 When the pandemic first struck, the raison d'être for aviation disappeared almost overnight and came right after a record year in 2019.
 This year, airlines have carried barely a third of last year's 4.5 billion passengers.
-The industry is still reeling from €100 billion ($122 billion) in losses according to IATA, an airline lobby group.
+The industry is still reeling from €100 billion ($122 billion) in losses, according to International Air Transport Association (IATA), an airline lobby group.

 "I am sure we will see a significant upturn in the course of next year," Lufthansa CEO Carsten Spohr told Germany's Wirtschaftswoche magazine.
 He believes his airline will achieve half of 2019's passenger levels next year and maybe up to 70% in the summer.